NishatSultana3538/surfs_up/README.md

 ### Summary:

- Two additional queries was  performed to gather more weather data for June and December using the code
+ Two additional queries was  performed to gather more precipitation data for June and December using the code

 ![additional _query](https://github.com/NishatSultana3538/surfs_up/blob/main/Additional_query.png)